TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/c/index.md

 - Jeremy Grifski
 - Softizo

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- shubhragupta-code

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 21:04:13.
-The solution was first committed on Oct 09 2019 17:27:39.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution